EwanColquhoun/AnimalPairs/TESTING.md

 ![CSS Validator test result](assets/readme-images/csstesting.png)

 The JSHint validator results showed that there were a number of minor errors such as missing semi-colons.
 It also flagged up that one of the variables had been defined twice.
+These were easily corrected and subsequent passes through JSHint revealed no major flaws.

 ## Responsiveness Test